Packington: History

 From around 1750, Baptists established a base in Packington.
 In 1761 they were loaned a barn in Mill Street for services and from 1799 were led by Rev. Joseph Goadby who arranged the building of a chapel which opened in 1832.
-Methodists also established a presence with a chapel opening just off High Street in the 1830's.
+Methodists also established a presence with a chapel opening just off High Street in the 1830s.

 The Packington Round House was probably built in the late eighteenth century (the exact date is unknown) as part of the Hastings estate.
 It was intended as a place to lock up offenders for short periods; it soon became a well-known local landmark and has remained so to the present day.

 Later in the nineteenth century the manor passed to Charles Frederick Abney Hastings who married Edith, holder of a Scottish peerage as Countess of Loudoun.
 Following her death in 1874 her son became Earl ofLoudon, continuing to live at Willesley Hall.
 Working closely with the vicar, Rev. Arthur Mammatt, the Earl opened a new primary school in 1893, as the original one was too small to cater for growing numbers, on the site of today's school.

 From early times some parts of Packington (both in the core of the village and in outlying fields) were in Derbyshire although most of the village belonged to Leicestershire.
 In the 1851 census, for example, 75 households were in Leicestershire and 54 in Derbyshire.
 The origins of this are obscure: it came to an end in 1884 when an Act of Parliament reformed local government; since then all of Packington has been in Leicestershire.
 The same Act finally severed Packington's connection with Snibston.